01cyz10/01cyz10/README.md

 ## 👯 I’m looking to collaborate on

-I'm open to collaborating on projects related to [Your Area of Expertise or Interest].
+I'm open to collaborating on projects related to My own working project.
 If you have an exciting project idea or need assistance with something, feel free to reach out!

 ## 🤔 I’m looking for help with

-I'm currently seeking guidance or resources on [Topic or Area You Need Help With].
+I'm currently seeking guidance or resources on Entry level Tech job.
 If you have any recommendations or insights, I'd greatly appreciate it!

 ## 💬 Ask me about

-Feel free to ask me about anything related to [Your Area of Expertise or Interest], [Your Favorite Technology], or [Something You're Knowledgeable About].
+Feel free to ask me about anything related to UI/UX design, Gundam Model Assembling, or anything we can have common topic.
 I'm always happy to share my knowledge and help out!

 ## 📫 How to reach me

-You can reach me via email at [Your Email Address] or connect with me on [LinkedIn](Your LinkedIn Profile URL).
+You can reach me via email at chenyuzhe0110@outllok.com or connect with me on https://www.linkedin.com/in/yuzhe-chen-004668232/

-## 😄 Pronouns

-[Your Pronouns]

-## ⚡ Fun fact

-[Fun Fact About Yourself]